Category: Her Space

 Today, we’re going deeper into the three stages of detachment a woman goes through before she ends a relationship.

-If you don’t catch it early, you’ll find yourself blindsided when she finally says, “I need space.”
+If you don’t catch it early, you’ll find yourself blindsided when your wife says she needs space.

 I’m not talking about the kind of “space” where she’s just tired tonight; I’m talking about when she’s considering divorce.